anakrusis/COMPRESSED-CAT/README.md

 was to create a piece of art that people could interact with.
 It is intended to explore the line between games and standalone visual art.
 There is no goal, simply interact and observe by pressing A. Press Select to view the credits screen.

-sparklecats2009 came up with the original concept and partnered with amimifafa to create the program. cat sounds were provided and recorded by damifortune. sparklecats2009, dhr2, and damifortune tested the software and helped with bugs.
+sparklecats2009 (Freddy Batts) came up with the original concept and partnered with amimifafa to create the program. cat sounds were provided and recorded by damifortune. sparklecats2009, dhr2, and damifortune tested the software and helped with bugs.